-The subject-specific key risks that we focus on include but are not limited to:
+The subject-specific key risks that we focus on include but are not limited to the risks identified below.

-Technology Risk
+Technology risk

-Technology Risk is defined as any potential adverse outcome, damage, loss, violation, failure or disruption arising from the use of or reliance on information and communication technologies.
-The governance of technology risk rests with the ORMC, who facilitates an holistic oversight of operational risk matters across the Group.
+Technology risk is defined as any potential adverse outcome, damage, loss, violation, failure or disruption arising from the use of or reliance on information and communication technologies.
+The governance of technology risk rests with the ORMC, which facilitates an holistic oversight of operational risk matters across the Group.
 Our technology risk management framework ensures that technology and cyber risks are managed in a systematic and consistent manner.
-The scope of technology risk management covers many aspects, including technology asset management, technology resiliency and the continuity aspects of business continuity management, cybersecurity management, technology third party risk management and information security management.
+The scope of technology risk management covers many aspects, including technology asset management, technology resiliency and the service continuity aspects of business continuity management, cybersecurity management and information security management.

-Our Technology Risk Management Division, as the Second Line of Defence, has governance and oversight of technology risk management across the Group.
+Our Technology Risk Management Division, as part of the Second Line, has governance and oversight of technology risk management across the Group.
 The team works with business and support units, including the technology and information security teams, to oversee, to review and to strengthen their current practices in technology risk management.
 We adopt a risk-based approach in assessing and managing technology and cyber risks.
 Our Board, senior management and ORMC are briefed regularly on technology risk appetite and technology risk matters.